 Monitoring, tracking and logging media stories over time can also provide valuable perspective about their impact on your broader business goals.
 See a spike or dip in your numbers?
-Cross reference them with your media coverage reports.
+Cross-reference them with your media coverage reports.
 Interested in expanding your public relations efforts?
 Build a model to measure the effectiveness of those efforts over time.
 The data may not make sense week-to-week, but over quarter-to-quarter and year-to-year, you’ll start to see trends.

 Media Monitoring Services to Consider

 Whether celebrating your wins or trying to get ahead of a potential crisis, media monitoring is an important component in any communications program.
 However, not all media monitoring services are created equal.
 The lowest point of entry is Google.
-You can set up daily Google Alerts or even schedule emails anytime Google finds a new mention about your brand.
-They’re easy to set up, but Google Alerts are far from a robust solution.
+You can set up daily Google Alerts or even schedule emails anytime Google finds a new mention of your brand.
+They’re easy to set up, but Google Alerts is far from a robust solution.